born2net/mediaArduino/README.md

 Which will wait for U-boot to finish startup.
 Consume all bytes until we are done.
 While this hack works 95% of the time, there is still a slight chance the Arduino serial bridge will fail.
-But not to worry, if it does fail, our watchdog which runs from start.js through /root/initSerial.js monitors the serial bridge.
+But not to worry, if it does fail, our watchdog which runs from start.js through /root/initSerial.js and it monitors the serial bridge.

-If a connection was not establish within the given time, the Arduino Linux and MCU are restarted and messages are logged onto /tmp/start.log.
+If a connection is not establish within the given time frame, the Arduino Linux and MCU are restarted and messages are logged onto start.log.

+To view stats.js startup script using the tail command execute:

+<pre>
+tail -f /tmp/start.log
+</pre>

-So within 1-2 boots the Serial bridge will recover, so you can restart your Arduino with confidence knowing you will always have a connection between the Linux OS and MCU.
+So within 1-2 boots the Serial bridge will recover, so restart your Arduino with confidence knowing you will always have a connection between the Linux OS and MCU.

 <h5>/root/clientio.js socket sample script</h5>
 The Arduino includes a sample socket script which connects to a socket.io sever (http://socket.io).
-So if you ever want to connect to a remote socket.io node.js server so you can bypass your LAN firewall and not have to create router maps, this is a great solution to do so.
+If you ever want to connect to a remote socket.io node.js server and bypass your LAN firewall and not have to create router maps in your local ISP's router, this is will work great.

 <h5>/root/start.js Express Digital Signage web server</h5>
 /root/start.js is the main script that runs on boot-up.
-The included Express server will listen to commands from the SignagePlayer gateway so it can flip I/O pins from the SignagePlayer event commands.
+The includes Express server that will listen to commands on port 3840 from the SignagePlayer gateway (or any POST for that matter) and assist in remote reading and writing I/O pin data.

 <h5>Sample web application to send remote commands</h5>
 One of the great things about using the SignagePlayer as a LAN server (gateway) is the ability to securely send remote commands to the Arduino over the web.
-All without having to open any firewalls or map internal IP / port addresses.
+This is done without having to open any firewalls or map internal IP / port addresses in your local ISP router.
+It's like the socket.io client, only that we at MediaSignage provide a free Socket web server for you as well as a local socket client, which is the SignagePlayer LAN Server.

-Because the SignagePlayer runs with as a LAN server, and since it already connects with a socket to the remote mediaCLOUD, it can also pass through it events destined to the Arduino.
+Because the SignagePlayer operate as a LAN server, and since it already connects with a socket to the remote mediaCLOUD, it can also pass through events destined to the Arduino.
-To learn more about this functionally be sure to checkout the video tutorial at: http:/blabla
+To learn more about this functionally be sure to checkout the video tutorial at: http://www.digitalsignage.com/_html/signage_video.html?videoNumber=arduino

-you can view the log of the stats.js startup script using the tail command:

-<pre>
-tail -f /tmp/start.log
-</pre>

 Adding custom C code on MCU